dragonflydb/documentation/docs/command-reference/search/ft.profile.md

 - `hits`: number of documents returned by the query.
 - `serialized`: number of documents serialized by the query.

-The rest of the elements represent an execution tree on every Dragonfly shard with timings.
+The rest of the array elements represent an execution tree on every Dragonfly shard with timings.

 ## Examples